opensearch-project/documentation-website/_clients/javascript/helpers.md

 #### Update

-The update operation updates the document with the the fields being sent.
+The update operation updates the document with the fields being sent.
 The document must already exist in the index.

 The following bulk operation updates documents in the `arrayOfDocuments`: